illumos/docs/docs/contributing/index.md

   compilers, as noted above)
 * Information about how the changes were tested (it's sufficient to mention that the testing notes appear in the bug tracker)
-* Your changes attached as a patch as per `git format-patch`

 Here is an example change description: